 Sharon is a BoardSource Certified Governance Trainer, and has conducted rousing seminars and workshops through her affiliations with national, regional and local associations and foundations.
-Sharon is also a sought-after presenter at international conferences and has published numerous articles on governance, boards, fundraising and strategy.
+She has led major initiatives for established non-profit organizations, including charitable organizations, community foundations and membership associations.
+Sharon is also a sought-after presenter at international conferences and has published articles on governance, boards, fundraising and strategy.
 She was part of a ten-member delegation that worked with non-governmental organizations in Russia.
 And while she doesn’t speak Russian, she does speak your language.

 Susan’s accounting career started with manufacturing companies that produced steel, electrolytic oxygen generators used on naval submarines, and lithographic photomasks used in the process to make integrated circuits where she held both senior accountant and financial analyst positions.
 Later she shifted her focus to working with small businesses.
 She recently founded Fairwinds Accounting Services, LLC to assist clients with their bookkeeping and financial needs.
 She holds an MBA from Marist College in Poughkeepsie and a Bachelor of Science in Marketing from Slippery Rock University while rounding out her accounting education at the University of Pittsburgh.

 Matthew Krumholtz is an innovation strategist, change agent, and social impact advocate.
 As a consultant, Matthew works with mission-driven organizations to achieve their goals through multi-disciplinary problem solving, strategic planning, and revenue-generating partnerships.
 He is a recognized leader in translating novel solutions across complex systems and matrixed organizations to inspire change.